emjay2k/FastMarkerLocalizer/README.md

 * A: Read my dissertation: "Entwicklung und Evaluierung einer kamerabasierten Lokalisierungsmethode für Flurförderzeuge".
 It is available as a PDF (only in German) from the TUM library (https://mediatum.ub.tum.de/?id=1395267).
 If that doesn't help, analyze what happens :-)
 ---
 * Q: I want to improve the localization algorithms.
 What can I do?
-* A: See chapter 8 of my PhD thesis for some pointers (see link above)
+* A: See chapter 8 of my PhD thesis for some pointers (see link above).